Student Loan Forgiveness

 Attorney Loan Forgiveness

-Changes in the subsidized loan program for postgraduate studies have significantly raised the cost of borrowing money for any of postgraduate programs.
+Changes in the subsidized loan program for postgraduate studies have significantly raised the cost of borrowing money for any of the postgraduate programs.
 This is especially true for students attending law school.
 In 2010 subsidized Stafford loans for postgraduate studies were eliminated.
 Due to the high cost of law school, this added significant interest cost to students financing their postgraduate studies.

 After graduating from law school, you may still qualify for the federal Public Service Loan Forgiveness program.
 There are other programs offered for lawyers who serve in the public interest and similar organizations.
 These programs are offered by some law schools and various legal organizations.
-A good place to also to look is your national and state programs.
+A good place to also look is your national and state programs.